eprbell/rp2/docs/user_faq.md

 ## How to Handle Conversion of a Cryptocurrency to Another?
 TBD
 ## How to Handle Airdrops?
 TBD
+## How to Handle Hard Forks?
+TBD
+## How to Handle Income from Mining?
+TBD
+## How to Handle Income from Staking?
+TBD
+## Are NFTs supported?
+TBD

 ## How to Report a RP2 Bug without Sharing Personal Information?